Discovery Learning Apprenticeship Projects for AY 2026-2027

 - While a significant portion of the work can be done digitally, students must have the ability to travel to Boulder for regular meetings with the PI.

-- Ideally, the student will have an interest in the social and ethical implications of engineering development and/or energy technology.
+- Ideally, the student will have interest or experience in qualitative, social science research and/or interest in the social and ethical implications of engineering development and energy technology.

 Contact